Evanthel/xenophon-rag-agent/README.md

 - Added a grounding verification step and a visible `Pipeline trace` panel under agent replies.
 - Added automatic retrieval retry with broader fallback queries when the first evidence pass is weak.
 - Added planner rationale preview in the UI, including decision, intent, and retrieval goal.

+## v1.2.1

+- Improved PDF ingestion quality by detecting corrupted embedded text and falling back to OCR for affected pages before chunking and embedding.